 You can add more dimensions to a matrix build (and not just two as shown in the example).
 Here is another example with 3 dimensions:

 This pipeline creates 3 x 2 x 2 = 12 parallel steps with all the possible combinations of:

 - Using 1GB or 512MBs of memory.

 Remember that all parallel steps run within the same pipeline executor so make sure that you have enough resources as the number of matrix variations can quickly grow if you add too many dimensions.

 scale syntax, the defined values/properties are merged between parent step (

 MyUnitTests in the example above) and children steps.
 For example, if you set an environment variable on the parent and also on child matrix steps , the result will a merged environment where all values are available.

-If you use parallel pipeline mode, you cannot use implicit parallel steps.
+If you use parallel execution mode for pipelines, you cannot use implicit parallel steps.

 version: '1.0' mode: parallel steps: [...]